Nolan Arenado Player Props: Cardinals vs. Rockies

-On Tuesday, Nolan Arenado (coming off going 0-for-4) and the St. Louis Cardinals play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+After going 2-for-4 with a double and three RBI in his last game, Nolan Arenado and the St. Louis Cardinals face the Colorado Rockies (who will start Jose Urena) at 3:10 PM ET on Wednesday.

-He had a hitless showing in his last game (0-for-4) against the Rockies.
+He collected three RBI (going 2-for-4 with a double and a walk) in his previous game against the Rockies.

 Nolan Arenado Game Info & Props vs. the Rockies